The Top 5 Chinese Search Engines You Need To Know About

 This list wouldn’t be complete without the most prominent Chinese search engine: Baidu.
 In fact, it’s the most used search engine tool in China, which earned the nickname “China’s Google.”

-Because of its prominence in the search engine market, you should center your SEO strategies around it.
+Because of its prominence in the search engine market, you should center your search engine optimization strategies around it.
 After all, ranking high in Baidu will be a boon, especially if you’re just starting out in the Chinese online market.
 However, suppose you’re a seasoned search engine marketer for Google.
 In that case, you may want to rethink your strategies when ranking for Baidu.

 Focus on Your Metadata